-Some development teams use variations or combinations of these models.
+Some development teams use combinations of the two.
 For example, a large team might use more than one shared development database.

-Each developer works on their own copy of the database.
-The copy can be local or on a central server, but local copies provide better performance.
+Each developer works on their own "sandbox" copy of the database.
+The copy might be local or on a central server.

-This approach mirrors application development.
-Each developer makes changes independently, tests them, and commits them to source control once they're confident in the changes.
+The developer makes changes independently, tests them, and commits them to source control once they're confident in the changes.
 After the changes are committed, other developers can apply them to their copy of the database.
+This mirrors application development.

 Because each developer is working in an isolated environment, there's no risk of accidentally overwriting someone else's changes.
-You're free to develop complex changes that may cause other parts of the database or the application to break.
-If something does break, there's no impact on other developers.
+You're free to develop complex changes that might cause other parts of the database or the application to break.
+If something goes wrong, it doesn't affect other developers.

 Because the changes are made directly to the database itself, you don't need to use the Get latest tab.
 There are no changes to share or get, and the database always has the most recent changes.

 However, there's no safe way to test changes in isolation, and developers may overwrite each others' changes by mistake.
-Additionally, unless you create a new database to log changes, information about who made changes is eventually lost.
+Additionally, information about who made changes is sometimes lost.

 Alternatively, they can create a new blank database and link it to the database in source control, or restore a backup of the development database.
 Restoring a backup has the advantage of including any necessary data.

-If you're using the shared development model, it's simple to switch to the dedicated model.
-To do this, each developer on your team needs to:
+To switch from shared to dedicated development, each developer on your team needs to:

-Create a new empty database.
-This will be each developer's dedicated copy.
+Create an empty database.
+This will be the developer's dedicated copy.